cannam/repoint/README.md

-You might think of Vext as an alternative to Mercurial subrepositories or Git submodules, but with less magic, fewer alarming failure cases, and equal support for both Mercurial and Git.
+You might think of Vext as an alternative to Mercurial subrepositories or Git submodules, but with less magic, fewer alarming failure cases, and support for libraries hosted using Mercurial, Git, or Subversion.

 You configure Vext with a list of libraries, their remote repository locations, and any branch or tag information you want their checkouts